-In September 2019, the average U.S. household with revolving credit card debt had an average balance of $6,849, with another $1,162 owed in average interest per year.
+In 2021, the average U.S. household with revolving credit card debt had an average balance of $6,006.
 Credit card debt like this can be overwhelming and prevent you from saving for future financial goals.
 Luckily, there are plenty of steps you can take to avoid accumulating large amounts of debt.

 The best way to avoid credit card debt is to pay your balance in full each month.
 In order to reach this goal, make sure you’re only spending within your means.
 Your credit card is a tool to build credit and pay for larger purchases in small increments, and you shouldn’t use it as a way to buy things you can’t afford to pay off within your billing cycle.
 Only putting purchases on your card that you’ll be able to pay off is the simplest way to prevent credit card debt.

 Credit card tip: Make monthly payments on time

 Along with paying your balance in full, make sure you’re paying your balance on time.
 Many banks let you set up automatic payments, so money from your checking account can go directly to your card before it’s due every month with the U.S. Bank mobile app.
 Making your payments late can lead to fees that increase your existing balance, and eventually make it harder to keep up with regular payments.
 Consider making multiple payments a month if it works with your budget.

 Credit card tip: Keep a low utilization ratio